blrobin2/blrobin2.github.io/_posts/2024-04-16-to-the-devil-a-daughter.md

 letterboxd_url: https://boxd.it/6hMWXd
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <b><a href="https://boxd.it/q7ygw/detail">Cult Movie Challenge 2016 | 48/52 | Hammer Horror</a></b>

 <blockquote><i>98% of so-called Satanists are nothing but pathetic creeps.</i></blockquote>

 Father Michael Rayner refuses to recant his heretical views.
 So, the church excommunicates him.
 Twenty years later, Rayner oversees a convent called the Children of Our Lord.
 They release Catherine Beddows on her eighteenth birthday.

 John Verney reluctantly attends a book release party for his new book, The Devil Walks Among Us, which focuses on the occult.
 Catherine’s father Henry crashes the party to find John.